 For those students that qualify for the Federal Work-Study program sponsored by the federal government and funded both by the governament and Divine Word College, there is the possiblity of working additional hours to earn money to help pay for your education.
 It pays $15 per hour and the amount a student earns is applied to his/her educational expenses.

-The Work Study Coordinator assigns jobs at the beginning each semester.
+The Community Service and Work-Study Coordinator assigns jobs at the beginning each semester.
 Among the jobs assigned:

-Work-study also goes beyond our Epworth, Iowa campus.
-As part of the program, some students work off campus, in a form of community service, at area churches, nursing homes, and others depending on need.
-Providing service to members of the public when they visit the college can also apply, for instance by lifeguards who work during open swimming times in our pool.
+Community Service and Federal Work-Study also goes beyond our Epworth, Iowa campus.
+As part of the program, some students work off campus at area churches, nursing homes, and others programs depending on need.
+Providing service to members of the public when they visit the college may also apply.

-For decades, the Work-Study program has created a win-win situation for both students and their institutions of higher learning.
-It helps students pay for their education and, in the case of Divine Word College, it continues a tradition of active student involvement in their school.
+For decades, Community Service and the Federal Work-Study programs have been a win-win situation for both students and Divine Word College.
+It helps students pay for their education and continues a tradition of active student involvement in their school.
 It is a formational experience that helps build a sense “community”—a shared experience of ministry that benefits those with whom you live, work and pray.